NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Homebrew/kyuss-worm-paste.md

 #========================================================#
 #                  Ability #1 PROPERTIES                 #
 #========================================================#
-powerTitle: "Effect"
+powerTitle1: "Effect"
-actionEconomy: 3
+actionEconomy1: 3
 type: "[[manipulate|Manipulate]]"
 frequency:
 requirement:
 activation:
-trigger:
+trigger1:
-mechanics: "The creature gains immunity to Kyuss worm infestation for 1 hour.
+mechanics1: "The creature gains immunity to Kyuss worm infestation for 1 hour.
 Any Kyuss worm or similar parasite that touches the creature during this time dies instantly.
 If thrown directly onto a spawn of Kyuss, the paste destroys the worms animating it, reverting it into a normal zombie.
 This requires a successful Strike using the container (typically an improvised ranged weapon with a 10-foot range increment)."

 #========================================================#